sidebar hamburger menu

 filename:smcd

-Specifying path means that the whole path to binary will be taken into account, while using filename allows to blacklist a process irrespective of the full path to binary.
+Specifying path means that the whole path to binary will be taken into account, while using filename allows you to blacklist a process irrespective of the full path to the binary.

 Wildcards are also supported: